pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 Enter the S.S.
 Anne.

-> Menu on the transition map if you need to Potion or if you intend to use BB 3+ times in the next fight
-> (Slot 1 Potion)
-> Slot 4 - teach TM11 over slot 4 PS or slot 2 Tackle
+- Potion before Boat Rival if you can be KO'd by QA and teach TM11 BB over slot 4 PS or slot 2 Tackle.
+- If hit by Sand Attack, swap to another poke and let it be KO'd.
+  - With high enough HP, it is better to finish Pidgeotto and swap to another poke on Raticate to let the other poke be KO'd faster.

 Boat Rival:
-- Pidgeotto: HA + HA/BB or BB x2
+- Pidgeotto: HA + HA/BB
-- Raticate: HA + PS or BB x2 or Thrash
+- Raticate: HA + PS or BB x2
 - Kadabra: Thrash x1
 - Ivysaur: Thrash x2

 Get HM01 from the captain.

+> Optional safety:
+> Fight the Gentleman in the [3rd room from the right](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash and get the Rare Candy.
+> You can use this candy in Cut Menu if you want the next sections to be safer - this may be an okay choice with a combination of low HP and low DVs.

+> There is an alternative strategy to delay using this candy to EQ Menu if you have 0-2 speed and do not want to X Speed Sabrina's Mr. Mime, but...
+> ... this guide will assume that you are not using this safety strategy.

 Exit the boat and head towards Surge's gym.

-Trade for Dux in [this house](https://gunnermaniac.com/pokeworld?map=1#235/193) if you still need something to learn Cut.
+Trade for Dux in [the house above the cut tree](https://gunnermaniac.com/pokeworld?map=1#235/193) if you still need something to learn Cut.

 Cut Menu:
-- (Slot 4 - teach TM11 over slot 4 PS or slot 2 Tackle)
+- Slot 4 - teach TM11 over slot 4 PS or slot 2 Tackle (if you haven't already)
+- (use gentleman candy if you fought him)
 - Swap Potion down 4 with Repels
 - Down 2 - teach HM01 to Paras/Oddish/Dux
 - Up 3 - Teach TM28 to Paras or Squirtle